smart-on-fhir/smart-health-links/docs/spec.md

 * `connectionType` is `{"system": "https://smarthealthit.org", "code": "shl-interactive-experience"}`
 * `address` is the URI for the interactive experience
 * `period` optionally documents the window of time when the interactive experience is available
-  * `end` SHALL be populated if there is a time limit

 For example, the manifest for an SHL that offers the user the opportunity to "Review a case" might include a `application/fhir+json` entry with: